 Who is eligible for a credit limit increase with Credit One?

-- Make sure to pay your bills early or on time each month
+- Make sure to pay your bills early or on time each month.

 What to do before you ask for a credit limit increase

 Other steps you can take right away include ensuring your bills are paid early or on time and paying down debt if you can.
 Keep in mind that credit card issuers may believe you’re a higher risk if you max out your available credit limits and ask for more.
-As a general rule of thumb, most experts recommend keeping your utilization below 30 percent for the best results.
+As a general rule of thumb, most experts recommend keeping your credit utilization ratio below 30 percent for the best results.

 How to request a higher credit limit with Credit One

 Some Credit One credit cards, including the Credit One Bank® Visa® for Rebuilding Credit, promise to review your account regularly to see if you’re eligible for a Credit One limit increase.
 In this case, cardholders are able to earn credit limit increases automatically as time goes on (provided you prove your creditworthiness).

 In situations where your credit limit has not been increased by the issuer, you can also call Credit One using the number on the back of your credit card to ask for an increase.
 The worst they can say is “no,” and it’s possible you’ll qualify for the increase you want if your credit is in good standing and can offer a good reason as to why you want more access to credit.